marianocarrazana/OnePagePHP/README.md

     Hello world!
 My name is {{name}}

 This will render in "Hello world!
 My name is" without the  {{name}} part, that is because there is not variable "name" defined.
-Dont worry we will add one in the next point.
-If you dont know what is this try to read the twig documentation:
+Don't worry we will add one in the next point.
+If you don't know what is this try to read the twig documentation:

 [https://twig.symfony.com/doc/2.x/templates.html](https://twig.symfony.com/doc/2.x/templates.html)